nsat/space-services-user-guide/README.md

 operation for a given window type (payload operation type), as well as set the configuration or parameters of the desired operation.

-Additionally, the Tasking API can be used to upload software or any other arbitrary file to the user's payload
+Additionally, the Tasking API can be used to upload software or any other arbitrary file to the user's payload.

 Additional documentation for the Tasking API can be found [here](https://developers.spire.com/tasking-api-docs/index.html).